MileHacker Logo

 Historical Significance

 Brasília's history is short but impactful.
 The idea of moving Brazil's capital inland dates back to the 18th century, a vision at fostering national development.
 However, the dream became reality only in the mid-20th century under President Juscelino Kubitschek.
 His famous slogan, "fifty years of progress in five," fueled the rapid construction of the new capital.
-Inaugurated on April 21, 1960, Brasília represents a peak of modernist architecture and urban planning.
+Inaugurated on April 21, 1960, Brasília symbolizes a peak of modernist architecture and city planning.

 Brasília Today